 Our external auditor's term of office is one year.
 It ends with the approval of the annual financial accounts by the general meeting.
-Re-election and revocation are possible at any time.
-The lead audit partner is rotated every seven years in accordance with Swiss law.
+Re-election and revocation by the general meeting are possible at any time.
+The lead auditor is rotated every seven years in accordance with Swiss law.

 Our independent external auditor is BDO AG ("BDO"), Schiffbaustrasse 2, 8005 Zürich, Switzerland, and has been our independent auditor since our incorporation on 6 April 2021.
 BDO is supervised and regulated by the Federal Audit Oversight Authority.
-Since 6 April 2021, René Füglister has been the lead auditor partner.
+Since 6 April 2021, René Füglister has been the lead auditor.